Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/consume-a-rest-service.md

 10. Click **Body** to add body information.
 11. To use information in a data source for the body, click **Read from Data Source**.
 12. In the **Format** list select the format for the body when reading it from a data source.
 Options are **XML**, **JSON** and **File**.
 13. In the Data Source list, select the data source to use.
-Some data source types must have <span style="FONT-STYLE: italic">Occurrences equal to <span style="FONT-WEIGHT: normal; FONT-STYLE: italic">One.
-The format defines what data sources are available. <table>
+Some data source types must have *Occurrences equal to One.
+The format defines what data sources are available*. <table>

     <tbody>